sxs-collaboration/spectre/docs/Tutorials/CCE.md

 The `ReduceCceWorldtube` executable should be run on a [cartesian_metric](#cartesian_metric_and_derivatives) worldtube file, and will produce a corresponding 'reduced' Bondi-Sachs worldtube file.
-The basic command-line arguments for the executable are:
+This executable works similarly to our other executables by accepting a YAML input file:

 ```
-ReduceCceWorldtube --input-file CceR0050.h5 --output-file BondiCceR0050.h5\
+ReduceCceWorldtube --input-file ReduceCceWorldtube.yaml
- --lmax_factor 3
 ```

+with a YAML file

+\snippet ReduceCceWorldtube.yaml reduce_cce_worldtube_yaml_doxygen_example

-The argument `--lmax_factor` determines the factor by which the resolution of the boundary computation that is run will exceed the resolution of the input and output files.
+The option `LMaxFactor` determines the factor by which the resolution of the boundary computation that is run will exceed the resolution of the input and output files.
-Empirically, we have found that `lmax_factor` of 3 is sufficient to achieve roundoff precision in all boundary data we have attempted, and an `lmax_factor` of 2 is usually sufficient to vastly exceed the precision of the simulation that provided the boundary dataset.
+Empirically, we have found that `LMaxFactor` of 3 is sufficient to achieve roundoff precision in all boundary data we have attempted, and an `LMaxFactor` of 2 is usually sufficient to vastly exceed the precision of the simulation that provided the boundary dataset.